Master Tapestry Weaving Techniques

 Set Your Body (and Your Loom) Free by Karen Piegorsch

-Frame looms are popular among both experienced and novice tapestry weavers due to portability, low cost, and ease of warping.
-Commonly, the frame loom is used in the lap, balanced against the edge of a table.
+Frame looms are popular among both tapestry weavers due to their portability, low cost, and ease of warping.
+Commonly, the frame loom is used in the lap, balanced against the edge of a table, but this isn’t very ergonomic.
 A painter’s box easel makes a great portable tapestry stand, because the loom can be clamped to the box for transport.
 The briefcase-style handle makes carrying the loom easier and helps mitigate the easel’s weight.
-This article uncovers the secrets to using good ergonomics with your tapestry weaving supplies.
+Learn to make a tapestry loom stand in this article!

 Weave a Tapestry Bag on a Box by Sarah Swett